dannydyl/FPGA-i2s-demo/README.md

 The I2S Demo project is a sub-project of NodeTuner, developed to verify the characteristics of real-world audio signals against those observed in simulations.
 Initially motivated by the discovery that simulated audio signals appeared as clean sine waves, I started this project to understand how these compare to actual audio inputs.

 ## Objective
-The primary goal of this project is to capture and analyze real audio signals, enhancing the NodeTuner project's ability to process audio data accurately.
+The primary objective of this project is to capture and analyze real-world audio signals, significantly enhancing the accuracy of NodeTuner’s audio processing capabilities.
+A critical aspect of achieving this objective involves the implementation of Clock Domain Crossing (CDC) techniques.
+These techniques are essential for ensuring data integrity and timing precision when transferring data across components operating at different clock frequencies.
+CDC helps to avoid issues like data corruption and loss, which can occur when signals cross between the faster I2S clock domain and the slower UART domain.
+By effectively managing these transitions, CDC ensures that the system can handle high-speed data acquisition and slow-speed data communication without compromising the accuracy and reliability of the audio data analysis.

 ## MATLAB Plot
 ![MATLAB Plot1 Histogram, time domain, FFT, Spectrogram](image.png)